RincewindWizzard/rocket-oauth2-example/README.md

 You have
-to [register your own application on Github](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) and insert your application credential
+to [register your own application on Github](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) and insert your application credential into [Rocket.toml](Rocket.toml).

     [default.oauth.github]
     client_id = "<client_id>"